Estimote/iOS-Fleet-Management-SDK/Examples/README.md

 - **Loyalty** (Swift only, requires Estimote Beacons with the 4th-gen firmware, 4.x+)

-> Uses: Proximity beacons, beacon monitoring
+> Uses: Estimote Proximity Beacons, Estimote monitoring

-Cashier-customer app that allows cashiers to see customers at checkout in their iPad app and grant them their bonus points for their shopping.
+Cashier-customer app that allows cashiers to see customers at checkout in their iPad app and grant them bonus points for their shopping.
 Completely new experience of earning points without carrying loyalty cards or scanning barcodes.